huijari/dictbot/README.md

 ## Deployment

-For deployment you need to set two environment variables, `PORT` in with the server will run, and `BOT_TOKEN` with is the Telegram token of your bot.
+For deployment you need to set two environment variables, `PORT` in which the server will run, and `BOT_TOKEN` which is the Telegram token of your bot.
 To start the server use:

 ```sh
 npm start